Yaki Udon (Japanese Stir Fried Udon)

 Instructions

-• In a small bowl, mix together dark soy sauce, oyster sauce, mirin, brown sugar, and rice wine vinegar until the sugar dissolves.
-Set it aside.
+• Mix the Sauce: In a small bowl, combine soy sauce, oyster sauce, mirin, sugar, and rice wine vinegar.
+Stir until sugar dissolves.
+Set aside.

 Nutrition